UHD is home to a public art collection that highlights diversity, history and culture.

 POLS 6313 - Governance, the Volunteer Board and Organizational Behavior

 This course is designed to provide students with the ability to effectively manage nonprofit organizations with volunteer boards.
 Topics include the successful implementation of programs when staff and board have different motives, efficiently creating a team building atmosphere, strategies to reach specific goals, maximizing personal political power and implementation ability, and understanding the importance of relationships.
 A distinction will be made between strategies in governance and management.

 Explores the trends and issues affecting corporations, crisis management, public affairs, communication, consumer affairs, employee relations, environmental problems, and issues of multinationals.
 May include the analysis of various examples of publicity materials (news conferences, feature placements, special events, media tours, case studies) as well as readings on the history and theories of public relations and propaganda.

 SOS 6310 - Volunteers in the Non-Profit Sector

 Nonprofit managers are often called upon to be recruiters, trainers, organizers, and supervisors of a volunteer workforce.
 Volunteers should assist managers in realizing organizational goals.
 This will be a practical course designed to give course participants a toolbox to accomplish the tasks of volunteer recruitment, training, retention, recognition, risk assessment, and evaluation.

-15. POLS 6680 Internship in Nonprofit Management
+POLS 6680 - Internship in Non-Profit Management

-This six hour course offers students the opportunity to introduce their skills to the nonprofit world in an internship environment.
+This six-hour course offers students the opportunity to introduce their skills to the nonprofit world in an internship environment.
 Interns work 240 hours per semester in a pre-approved internship setting.
 Interns will complete academic assignments related to their internship and have their performance evaluated by their supervisor and instructor.